-The cap on total aviation allowances for phase 3 was originally set at 210,349,264 per year and has been increased by 116,524 allowances per year from 1 January 2014 onwards to account for Croatia's full integration into the EU ETS.
+The annual cap on aviation allowances for phase 3 of the EU ETS (2013-20) was originally 210,349,264 allowances (plus 116,524 allowances from 2014 to account for Croatia's integration).
+These allowances were to be distributed as follows:

 The allowances are distributed as follows:

 The actual allocation of allowances is scaled down from 2013 to 2023, to take account of the temporary reduction of the scope of the EU ETS to flights between airports in the European Economic Area.
 Equal treatment is maintained for all nationalities of airlines operating these flights.

 Free allowances are allocated to around 500 aircraft operators who applied for free allocation by reporting independently verified tonne-kilometre data for 2010.